facebook/react/docs/tutorial/tutorial.md

 ### Functional Components

 We've removed the constructor, and in fact, React supports a simpler syntax called **stateless functional components** for component types like Square that only consist of a `render` method.
-Rather than define a class extending React.Component, simply write a function that takes props and returns what should be rendered:
+Rather than define a class extending React.Component, simply write a function that takes props and returns what should be rendered.
+Replace the Square class with this function:

 ```javascript
 function Square(props) {